 - In a bowl, stir strawberry milk made above and apple cider vinegar.
 Set aside for 5 minutes to curdle the milk.

-- In another large mixing bowl, whisk flour, sugar, baking powder until evenly combined.
+- In another large mixing bowl, whisk flour, sugar, salt, baking powder until evenly combined.

 - Stir in the milk mixture, melted vegan butter, vanilla extract.